 The war is on, also in our village.
 Early in the morning, German fighter planes roared over the heads of Heerjansdammers.
 Parachutists can be seen floating down in the distance.
-The occupiers want to conquer our entire country in one day; thus as quickly as possible capture strategic transportation points.
+The occupiers want to conquer our entire country in one day; (not as farfetched as it sounds.
+The distance from Germany's western border to the Dutch shore on the North Sea is less than a hundred miles) thus as quickly as possible capture strategic transportation points.
 In our area, these are the bridges at Zwijndrecht and Barendrecht, and the still existing Waalhaven airport in Rotterdam.
 War naturally changes everything in our village.

 The burgemeester (mayor) of Heerjansdam, responsible for maintaining good order in the community, quickly reacted to the new situation.
 He issued general instructions to his staff.
 One stipulation: If a German officer presents himself at the town hall, the burgemeester will meet him personally.
 When an officer showed up, he was often accompanied by an adjutant.
 A town staff member formally led them to the chamber and announced them to the burgemeester.
 Naturally, the adjutant was not allowed to enter, but the officer was.
 The burgemeester then conspired to keep the officer busy for the longest possible time.
 He was conversant in German and, as was often the case of the officers, belonged to nobility.
 The Prussian aristocrat was actually delving into the makeup of the German army.
 The adjutants were left to cool their heels.
 Some of them became suspicious, wondering "what is going on here?"
 Although free to knock on the door of the chamber, protocol demanded this not be done.
-Eventually, the door swung open and burgemeester Beelaerts van Blokland would appear, saying 'Er lebt noch" (He is still living).
+Eventually, the door would open and burgemeester Beelaerts van Blokland would appear, saying 'Er lebt noch' (He is still alive).